-By lease for short terms, from three to five if by leases, state the conditions, and for what years, sometimes for money rent, but generally upon shares of half the produce.
+By lease for short terms, from three to five upon shares of half the produce.

 No settled rate of profit.
-Farmers who perform the labor by their own families obtain a liberal profit, but if they hire labor the profit is small.
+Farmers who perform the labor by their own families obtain a liberal profit, but if they hire labor the profit QUESTIONS.

-QUESTIONS.

-20. Are failures of crops common?

-21. What is the rate of interest for money lent on mortgage?

-22. What is the expence of erecting a suitable house for a small farmer? and also of a barn, and stables for three horses?

-23. What is the usual rate of money wages to labourers, by the year, and by the month, or by the day?

-24. Are there any laws peculiar to the Colony, regulating contracts between masters and | England. servants?

-25. What is the ordinary price of articles named in the annexed table?

-26. Are there places of education for the children of the middle classes?

-27. What is the cost of the passage to any of the Ports in New Brunswick?

-28. Is it desirable to take out furniture, clothes, beyond those for immediate use, iron- can be easily obtained in the Province. ware, and saddlery of all kinds?
+- 20. Are failures of crops common? - 21.
+What is the rate of interest for money lent on mortgage? - 22.
+What is the expence of erecting a suitabarn, and stables for three horses? - 23.
+What is the usual rates of money wages to labourers, by the year, and by the month, or by the day? - 24.
+Are there any laws peculiar to the Colony, regulating contracts between masters and | England. - 25.
+What is the ordinary price of articles named in the annexed table? - 26.
+Are there places of education for the children of the middle classes? - 27.
+What is the cost of the passage to any of the Ports in New Brunswick? - 28.
+Is it desirable to take out furniture, clothes, beyond those of immediate use, iron- can be easily obtained in the Province. ware, and saddlery of all kinds?